charlesxu90/phbuilder/README.md

 * Implement the gmx-api for handling GROMACS calls.
 * Separate files for editing structure and running pdb2gmx in gentopol.
+* Format of user update which residues were made titratable using -auto.
+* If you use gentopol -f phprocessed -auto, still give a message that residues ARE titratable.

 ---